 That’s the situation when Royal Netherlands Navy opens: naval war in the Dutch East Indies against powerful opponents.
-The Dutch have a powerful fleet of their own, but face a decidedly difficult task in the East: their allies can provide little assistance and the British, French and Japanese have a huge preponderance of force.
+The Dutch have a strong fleet of their own, but face a decidedly difficult task in the East: their allies can provide little assistance and the British and French have a huge preponderance of force.
 But as in the Mediterranean theater, as shown in The Habsburg Fleet, there is no combined Entente command and Japanese adherence to the alliance is clearly only a matter of convenience.

 Royal Netherlands Navy is focused on the South-East Asian theater, drawing on the Second World War at Sea boxed game Strike South for pieces and maps.
 It has the sheet of pieces from the old Spice Islands “zippy” supplement, plus an additional new half-sheet with British, French, Japanese, German and some more Dutch pieces.
 Including some airships, because those are becoming a standard feature of the Second Great War at Sea.